 Ready to revisit a few classics?
 Here are 12 of the most essential remastered games available on PlayStation 4 and/or Xbox One right now, all of which get the Stuff stamp of approval.

-It's been almost 20 years since the last great Crash Bandicoot adventure, so we'd almost forgotten how great the first three were back in the PSone's day.
-Fortunately, the N. Sane Trilogy is here to remind us – and it proves that the ol' orange guy still can entertain today.
+It's been almost 20 years since the last great Crash Bandicootadventure, so we had almost forgotten how great the first three were back in the PSone's day.
+Luckily, the N. Sane Trilogyis here to remind us – and it proves that the ol' orange guy still can entertain today.

 The N. Sane Trilogy packs in Naughty Dog's classic trio of 3D platformers, but instead of just giving them the usual widescreen and HD support, these games have been visually rebuilt from the original code – so they play the same, but they look like lush cartoons.
-Games from that era don't always hold up this well, but this is a remaster done incredibly well.
-But be warned: it's also really, really tough.
+Games from that era don't always hold up this well, but this is a remaster done incredibly right.

 Modern Warfare brings back the tense campaign mode, which still delights even if it doesn't surprise on repeat plays, plus the seminal boots-on-the-ground multiplayer action serves as a welcome respite from the futuristic shenanigans of Infinite Warfare.
 This remaster comes bundled with Infinite Warfare's deluxe editions and was just released as a standalone game for PS4, with a standalone Xbox One version to follow.